Travel Insurance in Alberta

 Trip Cancellation and Interruption — Why It Matters Now

 Five years ago, trip cancellation insurance felt optional for most travelers.
-It's harder to make that argument today.
+That argument is harder to make today.

-Trip interruption is the underrated piece.
-Trip cancellation handles before you leave.
-Trip interruption handles after you've started — covering additional costs to return home early or continue your trip after a covered event.
-For longer or more expensive trips, interruption coverage often matters more than cancellation.
+Trip interruption is the underrated half of this coverage.
+Cancellation handles the period before you leave.
+Interruption handles what happens after you've started — covering additional costs to return home early or continue your trip after a covered event.
+On longer or more expensive trips, interruption coverage often matters more than cancellation.

 Visitors to Canada — When Family Comes to Visit

 If you have parents, grandparents, or other family coming to Canada for an extended stay, they need coverage.
-Alberta Health doesn't cover them at all, and Canadian healthcare costs for non-residents add up just as fast as American healthcare costs do.
+Alberta Health doesn't cover non-residents at all, and Canadian healthcare costs add up just as fast as American ones.

-TuGo specializes here, with strong Visitors to Canada products including Super Visa-eligible plans.
+TuGo has strong Visitors to Canada products, including Super Visa-eligible plans.
 Manulife also offers visitor coverage.
 The right choice depends on age, length of stay, and any pre-existing conditions.

 Don't Forget Interprovincial

-If you're driving to BC for a wedding, flying to Toronto for work, or taking the kids to Disneyland via a layover in Vancouver — Alberta Health covers you for in-hospital and physician services in other provinces, but not for ambulance, prescription drugs, paramedical care, dental emergencies, accommodations, or any of the costs that pile up around a medical issue.
+Driving to BC for a wedding, flying to Toronto for work, taking the kids through Vancouver on the way to Disneyland — Alberta Health covers in-hospital and physician services in other provinces, but not ambulance, prescription drugs, paramedical care, dental emergencies, accommodations, or any of the costs that pile up around a medical issue.

-Interprovincial coverage is included by default in most Canadian travel medical policies, but is often overlooked because people don't think of moving between provinces as "travel."
-If you're going somewhere that isn't home, coverage matters — even if "somewhere" is still in Canada.
+Most Canadian travel medical policies include interprovincial coverage by default, but it gets overlooked because people don't think of moving between provinces as travel.
+If you're going somewhere that isn't home, coverage matters — even when home and away are both in Canada.

 Frequently Asked Questions